 Aker BP’s approach to human rights

-Aker BP’s commitments to respect fundamental human rights are set forth in our Code of Conduct and are further reiterated in our Human Rights policy.
+Aker BP’s commitments to respect fundamental human rights and decent working conditions are set forth in our Code of Conduct and are further reiterated in our Human Rights policy.

-To continuously improve our human rights efforts and avoid negative impact on fundamental human rights, we conduct human rights due diligence in order to identify risks related to our operations.
+To continuously improve our human rights efforts and avoid adverse impact on fundamental human rights and decent working conditions, we conduct human rights due diligence in order to identify risks related to our operations.

-Aker BP operates in a low-risk environment with respect to human rights as our main activities are in Norway, however we are mindful of the potential negative impacts from our operations and in our supply chain.
+Aker BP operates in Norway, which is defined as a country with a general low risk for adverse impact on human rights and decent working conditions linked to business activities.
+However we are mindful of the potential negative impacts from our operations and in our supply chain.

-A risk-based approach to human rights allows us to set the priorities for our work and address the risks that are highest.
+A risk-based approach to adverse impact on human rights allows us to set the priorities for our work and address the risks that are highest.

 More information about our human rights work can be found in our sustainability report.